percona/pmm/docs/dbaas/get-started.md

 # Getting started with DBaaS

 !!! caution alert alert-warning "Caution"
     DBaaS functionality is currently in [technical preview](../details/glossary.md#technical-preview) and is subject to change.
+Only AWS EKS, Minikube and CIVO clusters are supported.

 The DBaaS dashboard is where you add, remove, and operate on Kubernetes and database clusters.